 The happy medium.
-Half way between the famed alnico 2 and 5.
-Its like alnico five without the authority complex in the way of bass and treble.
+Halfway between the famed alnico 2 and 5.
+It tends to remind me of alnico five, but without the authority complex in the way of bass and treble.
 Alnico 4 has more mids and color than any of the other magnets listed so far.
 An alnico 4 magnet in the neck position pickup is one of my personal favorites for PAF humbuckers.
 Its EQ is flat and with its power, you can capture this depth in the higher strings.
-When you bring its charge down to a lower level, you can enter a very clean, colorful and full sound.
+When you bring the charge down to a lower level, you can enter a clean, colorful, and full sound.
 This is great because you can have the A4 EQ without the power.

 Max bar charge: (70 to 75 mT)

 Powerful in delivery, big sounding bass, sparkling treble, scooped mids, wonderful definition great for really moving some air or having serious body behind your leads.
 This is the magnet of choice for a lot of production humbuckers.
 With an ability to not only have treble and presence at low strength, but also an ability to retain body, and bass at higher strength charges.